Kunal Khemu: Early life and background

 Kunal Khemu was born on 25 May 1983 in Srinagar, in the Kashmir Valley of the erstwhile Indian state of Jammu and Kashmir, into a Kashmiri Pandit family to actors Ravi Kemmu and Jyoti Kemmu.
 His father has worked with Shyam Benegal in Bharat Ek Khoj as unit director.
 He is the older child to the couple and has a younger sister named Karishma Khemu.

-Khemu's family lived in Srinagar during his early years and he got initial education from Burn Hall School, but his family had to shift to Jammu during their religious exodus after an Islamist insurgency erupted in Kashmir during the 1990s.
+Khemu's family lived in Srinagar during his early years and he got initial education from Burn Hall School, but his family had to flee to Jammu during their religious exodus after an insurgency erupted in Kashmir during the 1990s.
 Later, his family stayed in the suburban Mira Road neighbourhood of Mumbai.
 He finished his schooling from N. L. Dalmia High School in Mira Road and later attended Narsee Monjee College of Commerce and Economics in Vile Parle for his further studies.
 He now lives in Khar.

 His paternal grandfather, Moti Lal Kemmu was a Kashmiri playwright, and a recipient of the Sahitya Akademi award in 1982 for his contribution to Kashmiri literature, and the Padma Shri.

 Career

 Khemu made his debut as a child actor appearing in the Doordarshan TV series Gul Gulshan Gulfaam (1987), directed by Ved Rahi.
-He made his film debut with Mahesh Bhatt's film Sir (film) (1993).
+He made his film debut with Mahesh Bhatt's film Sir (1993).
 He went on to star as a child artist in films including Raja Hindustani, Zakhm, Bhai, Hum Hain Rahi Pyar Ke, and Dushman.

 He played the lead in the 2005 film Kalyug, which was directed by Mohit Suri.
 Kalyug was based on the pornography industry.
 In 2007, his first release was Madhur Bhandarkar's Traffic Signal, where he played a street-smart money lender who lends money to poor families, but always gets it back with interest.